Laizra/Weather_prediction/README.md

 ## Data used

-This dataset was built by collecting weather data of 9 random major cities of the world; Beijing, Berlin, London, Mexico City, Moscow, Ottawa, Paris, Rome, and Washington DC.
+For the dataset we collected weather data of 9 random major cities of the world; Beijing, Berlin, London, Mexico City, Moscow, Ottawa, Paris, Rome, and Washington DC.

 ![Dataset cities](Dataset_cities.png)